DavidDimon/usercrud/README.md

 - moment.js
 - React router

-# Alert
+# Disclaimer

-This project was created for tests
+This project is created for tests and studies porposes